-When a tree is dug for moving and transplanting, generally the root ball taken is only the circumference of the drip line, sometimes less.
-To encourage the development of feeder roots closer to the drip line, root pruning is done.
+When a tree is dug for moving and transplanting, generally the portion of the roots taken, the root ball, is only the circumference of the drip line, sometimes even less.
+Since the tree or shrub will be dependent on this root ball for most of its nutrients and water, it will need plenty of feeder roots to continue to sustain itself during the shock of being transplanted.
+To encourage the development of feeder roots closer to the drip line, root pruning, cutting off the long anchor roots, is done.

 How to Root Prune a Tree or Shrub

 Root pruning involves severing the roots of a tree, all the way around the tree's circumference at the drip line.

 This can be done by slicing down with a sharp spade, all around.

 The larger the remaining root ball, the more feeder roots you will have and the better chance the tree or shrub will transplant successfully.
 However large root balls are deceptively heavy.
 This is rarely a job for one person and, for larger trees, you may need to call in a professional.